sheqi/GAN_Review/README.md

+## News
+[2020/11/24] Our paper gets acceptted into **ACM Computing Surveys**，and we will continue to polish this work into the 5th version.

+[2020/06/20] We have updated our **4th** version of GAN survey paper !
+It inlcudes more recent GANs proposed at CVPR, ICCV 2019/2020, more intuitive visualization of GAN Taxonomy.

+[2020/10/04] GANs related to our latest paper will be updated shortly.

 # GAN_Review
 A Survey and Taxonomy of the Recent GANs Development.
 Please refer to the details in recent review paper [“Generative Adversarial Networks in Computer Vision: A Survey and Taxonomy” Wang, Zhengwei and She, Qi and Ward, Tomas E.](https://arxiv.org/pdf/1906.01529.pdf) We also provide a list of papers related to GANs on computer vision in the GAN_CV.csv file.